react-native-community/discussions-and-proposals/proposals/0000-native-media-queries.md

 ## Adoption strategy

 - **Opt‑in and fully backward compatible.** Only a value that is an object with at least one `@media` key is treated as conditional, existing styles are untouched.
 No breaking change.
-- **Feature flag.** For rollout, the feature should ship behind a `ReactNativeFeatureFlags` flag (e.g. `enableMediaQueryStyles`) gating its two entry points: the JS compilation step in the `ReactNativeAttributePayload` and the native commit hook registration.
+- **Feature flag.** For rollout, the feature should ship behind a `ReactNativeFeatureFlags` flag (e.g. `enableMediaQueryStyles`) gating its two entry points: the JS compilation step in the `ReactNativeAttributePayload` and the native resolution during commit.
 The draft PR keeps the feature ungated to make it easy to build and test.
 - **New Architecture only.** The compile step lives in the Fabric attribute payload.
 - **Typing.** The draft PR ships without type changes to `StyleSheet`.
 A follow‑up will add the type support.
 - **Incremental feature rollout.** `prefers-color-scheme` + `orientation` first, `min/max-(width|height)` can follow on the same primitive without changing the authoring shape.